Shopping Cart

 Aging and oak treatment can make dry white wines taste slightly sweeter.
 Wines aged in oak barrels develop flavours such as vanilla, caramel, and toast, which add richness and complexity.
 These flavours can enhance the wine's fruitiness and create a balanced flavour.
 Aging also softens the wine's acidity, making it smoother and less intense.
 Overall, this process adds depth and nuance to the flavour of dry white wines.

-Pairing Dry White Wine with Food
+Dry White Wine: Food Pairing

 Seafood